DeepSeeBee/cb_orm/README.md

 Restrictions:
 - Each object is identified by a Guid, also in the database tables.
 - Cache doesnt use weak references.
 So loaded objects will stay in ram until the objectcontext is closed.
 (Suitable for WebApplications or DesktopApps using Lifetime per Workflow pattern or less)
+- To avoid name conflicts you should avoid identifiers with underscore ("_") for class names and property names.
+- Your database model should be normalized to allow creation of composed objects, however you can use weak references to break these rule.

 Realized features:
 - Compact and extendable Model Definition Language